 One of the top three issues treated on the Akira by TELUS Health virtual healthcare platform is dermatology, which lends itself wonderfully to online doctors visits thanks to high-resolution mobile cameras.
 From shingles to fungal infections to hand, foot and mouth disease — most non-urgent dermatological concerns no longer require an in-person consult with your local clinic or family doctor.
 Eczema, acne, rosacea, seborrheic dermatitis, scabies, herpes and many other skin conditions can be diagnosed and managed virtually.
 If needed, a referral to a dermatologist can be arranged with the tap of a button, while prescriptions can be sent to your pharmacy almost instantly.

 Note: Diabetic foot ulcers, infected animal bites, complicated wounds with active infection or requiring sutures, angioama, conditions requiring dermatoscope evaluation and oncology should be addressed in person.

 3. COLD, FLU AND RESPIRATORY ISSUES

-The most common use of Medisys On-Demand is by Canadians suffering from colds, flus and respiratory issues.
+The most common use of Akira by TELUS Health is by Canadians suffering from colds, flus and respiratory issues.
 Concerns like acute coughs, stable asthma, acute upper respiratory tract infections and flus without alarming symptoms can be successfully addressed with an online doctor visit from the comfort of home.
 Your on-demand doctor or nurse practitioner can prescribe antibiotics or refer you to a respirologist if needed — while you rest and recover.
 Sleep apnea assessments can even be arranged virtually!

 Note: Respiratory issues including hemoptysis, flu with complications, respiratory distress, decompensated asthma and oncology should be addressed in person.